 Real Life Adventures: Lovecraft’s Providence

-In celebration of the birthday of one Howard Phillips Lovecraft—he was born on August 20, 1890—we re-present this Real Life Adventure that took two of our own to his birthplace.
+Halloween is the perfect time to celebrate one Howard Phillips Lovecraft.
+To that end, we re-present this Real Life Adventure that took two of our own to his birthplace.

 Goodman Games uses a number of methods to inspire the creativity behind our adventures.
-What we call “real life adventures” are one such method.
+What we call “real life adventures” is one such method.
 This is where we travel to inspirational places or undertake adventurous activities that give us material to write about.
-In the 2017 Goodman Games Gen Con Program Guide, you can read about several such real life adventures.
-On July 23, 2017, Michael Curtis and Brendan LaSalle took a trip to Providence, RI – the birthplace of horror writer H. P. Lovecraft, author of “The Call of Cthulhu” and many other well known tales.
+In the 2017 Goodman Games Gen Con Program Guide, you can read about several such real-life adventures.
+On July 23, 2017, Michael Curtis and Brendan LaSalle took a trip to Providence, RI – the birthplace of horror writer H. P. Lovecraft, author of “The Call of Cthulhu” and many other well-known tales.
 What follows is the only surviving record of their expedition.
 To clarify the document’s different narrators, Michael’s account is vertical and Brendan’s is italicized.

 On a pleasant summer’s day, I found myself in historic Providence, home to Howard Phillips Lovecraft.
 The purpose of my journey was to explore Lovecraft’s old stomping grounds and experience the city as he did.
-Joining me for this excursion was Brendan LaSalle, author of—among many things—Age of Cthulhu: A Dream of Japan; Tim Deschene, a Rhode Island native who literally has Lovecraft in his blood; and Brian Courtemanche, a writer for several of Chaosium’s Call of Cthulhu books.
+Joining me for this excursion was Brendan LaSalle, author of many Goodman products, including the latest DCC Horror module, The Web of All Torment; Tim Deschene, a Rhode Island native who literally has Lovecraft in his blood; and Brian Courtemanche, a writer for several of Chaosium’s Call of Cthulhu books.
 One could not ask for a better group to investigate Providence’s secrets.

 Our trip to providence was strange.